 Our part of the world can get pretty wet and cold, so much so that it is easy to cross the line of miserable cold to life-threatening cold.
 All Scouts should have a firestarting kit, but you can not depend on them to save the crew when they and everything around them is wet and cold.

 Adults must have solid firestarting skills and firestarting gear.
 A safety flare is one item that can be used for emergencies.
 They should not be used on a regular basis or to show off.
 But if you are truly cold and need a fire immediately to signal for help or to avert a life-threatening event, pull it out and keep your crew safe.
 This tool is for adult use ONLY and serious harm is possible if used without great care.
+Mini flares are available and aren't as heavy or large as a full size flare.

 In order to keep everyone safe, it is vital that Adult Leaders maintain their sanity.
 This gear may seem like luxury items, but understand that an adult leader who losses it on an outing is a danger to anyone around them!